© Photos by Margot Hitchcock ©

 Below as it appeared in 1981 before demolition. (courtesy Margot Hitchcock. ©.)

-Compiled by Margot Hitchcock, Historian for the Blackwood & District Historical Society.
+The History of the Royal Mail Hotel compiled by Margot Hitchcock, Historian for the Blackwood & District Historical Society.
 2014.

 The Royal Mail Hotel was first recorded as a Hotel 1863 and it was noted as a Stage Coach Office for Cobb and Co in 1863 in the “Victorian Gazetteer”.
 The Hotel was located on Allot.
 21 Sec.
 2 on the corner of Peter and Alberts Streets, Golden Point, Blackwood.